macewansce/pcom-0160-capstone-wiki/Application-Overview/Application-Maintenance.md

    ![update-priority-edit](/.attachments/priority-user-can-click-edit-to-update-an-existing-priority.png)

-   Figure 3 - A user can click edit to update an existing priority
+   *Figure 7 - A user can click edit to update an existing priority*

 Selecting the Edit button will allow a user to edit an existing priority.